Webinar vs. webcast – what are they and when should you use them?

 What should you use?

 Choosing between a webinar and a webcast depends on your event's goals and audience needs.
 Both formats have unique strengths, making them suited for specific use cases.
-Let’s delve deeper into when you should opt for each.

-Webinar: When interaction is key
+Webinar: when interaction is key

 Webinars are ideal for scenarios requiring live engagement and real-time interaction with your audience.
 They are designed to foster a more intimate and collaborative environment, enabling participants to ask questions, share insights, and provide immediate feedback.
 Use webinars for: